 - Previous pelvic surgery or radiation treatments

-Diagnosing pelvic floor issues
+Diagnosing pelvic floor disorders

 - Review your medical history and discuss your symptoms